 The U.S. Department of Justice is an Equal Opportunity/Reasonable Accommodation Employer.

-Please submit applications by mail or email to:
+Please submit applications by email to:

 Assistant U.S. Attorney